 For anyone on a Windows 10 computer who also uses TurboTax Desktop software, I have some bad news for you.
-It looks like next year, the TurboTax Desktop 2025 software will require Windows 11 to run.
-TurboTax Desktop 2025 will refuse to install on a Windows 10 machine.
+It looks like the TurboTax Desktop 2025 software will require Windows 11 to run.
+TurboTax Desktop (for tax year 2025) will refuse to install on a Windows 10 machine.

 So Windows 10 / TurboTax software users have a choice to make, before the next Tax Day: